-The Seidenberg School is dedicated to the service of men and women of all ages of every race and culture through educational programs that develop skills, enhance individual and community effectiveness, extend knowledge, and enhance critical understanding of the culture.
+The Seidenberg School is dedicated to the service of a diverse body of students through educational programs that develop skills, enhance individual and community effectiveness, extend knowledge, and enhance critical understanding.
 The educational process is undertaken with concern for the development of personal, professional, and social responsibility.